 You’ll see.

-The sweet potatoesĀ are slightly sweet, which is why this carbonara is better than traditional carbonara (seriously!) — the cheese and egg sauce, the salty bacon, it’s just amazing.
+The sweet potatoes are slightly sweet, which is why this carbonara is better than traditional carbonara (seriously!) — the cheese and egg sauce, the salty bacon, it’s just amazing.
 Honestly, I think I may like this recipe better than my original one – sometimes, pancetta can be a bit sweet, especially when paired with another sweet ingredient (like spiralized sweet potatoes!)

 As I write this, I’m listening to Miles Davis in my new office!
 If you missed it last week, I finally signed a lease on my very own office space, and I’ve been moving in since about Wednesday evening.

 Right now, I’ve got my desk, a brand new 27″ Mac desktop (probably the best thing since sliced bread), a photography desk area, some rugs, and about 50% of what I need for a fully functional kitchen.
 I actually thought about just bringing down my kitchenware on the days that I’d be cooking, but then I thought: the whole reason I wanted to get an office was to have my own dedicated, 100% Inspiralized space.
-Bringing down kitchenware would make it seem like a make-shift space or a temporaryĀ space or something.
+Bringing down kitchenware would make it seem like a make-shift space or a temporary space or something.

 And for everyone that’s been asking, I simply rented a studio apartment in my building.
 It is so convenient and much cheaper than renting an office space – or even renting a co-working office.
 Plus, I have my own kitchen, my own bathroom, etc. Very happy, to say the least.